grnet/synnefo/docs/install-guide-debian.rst

 .. code-block:: console

    $ kamaki file list /images

 Then, we upload the Image file to that container:

 .. code-block:: console

-   $ kamaki file upload /srv/images/debian_base-7.0-x86_64.diskdump images
+   $ kamaki file upload /srv/images/debian_base-7.0-x86_64.diskdump /images

 The first is the local path and the second is the remote container on Pithos.
 Check if the file has been uploaded, by listing the container contents:

 .. code-block:: console

    $ kamaki file list /images

 Alternatively check if the new container and file appear on the Pithos Web UI.